Entropy for compact operators and results on entropy and specification: Preliminaries

-An operator acting on a Banach space $X$ is \textit{compact} if $T(\overline{B(0,1)})$ is relatively compact (that is, its closure is a compact set).
-Compact operators form one of the simplest classes of operators on infinite dimensional spaces.
-One of the reasons for this is the simple characterization of their spectrum.
+An operator acting on a Banach space \(X\) is \textit{compact} if the image of the closed unit ball is relatively compact (i.e., its closure is a compact set).
+Compact operators form one of the most well-behaved classes of operators on infinite-dimensional spaces, largely due to their simple spectral properties.
+This fact is illustrated by the following theorem: